migueljrojas/RKDTechicalTest/fe-tech-test/README.md

 # FrontEnd Practical Test
 Vanilla JavaScript range calendar

+#To start the Test
+- Fork this repository in to your github account
+- Complete the Tasks
+- Deploy your solution using github pages or the tool you prefer
+- Share the url of the github and the solution deployed

 ## Description
 A simple vanilla js calendar that renders as many weeks/months/years based on 2 user inputs: